 Camping Gaz Turbo 270 Conversion for Threaded Fuel Canisters

 Camping Gaz is Non-threaded (left) and the Coleman (right) is threaded like most modern canisters.

-Just within a year or two of purchasing the second stove.
-Coleman purchased the French company, and sometime around 2016 the canisters were no longer distributed in the United States.
+A year or two after I purchased my second stove, Coleman acquired the French company behind Camping Gaz.
+By 2016, the canisters were no longer distributed in the United States.

+Camping Gaz Turbo 270 Conversion for Threaded Fuel Canisters